Tips For Paying Off Credit Card Debt Fast

 1. Stop using your credit cards

-This is an obvious tip to reduce debt but only applies if you feel you can’t trust yourself with a credit card.
-If you typically handle them responsibly, there are good reasons to keep on using them as we will touch on.
+If you tend to use credit cards because you don’t have the money for something, you need to stop.
+If you typically handle them responsibly, there are good reasons to keep on using them.
 You also do not want to close any credit card accounts (especially older cards with high credit limits) as this can bring down your credit score.
-If you are putting them away, just try and charge something small every now and then to keep the account active.
+If you are putting them away, just be sure to charge something small every now and then to keep the account active.
 If not, the credit issuer may end up closing them.

 2. Stop paying interest

 Right now you are bleeding money paying interest.
 Take advantage of the latest credit card offers and stop paying interest right now.
 The longest promotional offer for a balance transfer is 21 months and you can use that to your advantage and get your credit card debt paid off, interest fee.

 3. Use a credit card with no balance for everyday purchases